-DGIF is seeking VLEPSC accreditation, which experts indicate is the best way to ensure law enforcement agencies have appropriate written guidance in place to govern the law enforcement division's administration, operations, personnel, and training.
+DGIF is seeking VLEPSC accreditation, which experts indicate is the best way to ensure law enforcement agencies have appropriate written guidance in place to govern The Virginia Law Enforcement Professional Standards Commission (VLEPSC) comprises the Virginia Sheriff's Association, the Virginia Association of Chiefs of Police, and the Virginia Department of Criminal Justice Services (DCJS). the law enforcement division's administration, operations, personnel, and training.
 DGIF committed to an accreditation self-assessment, hired an accreditation manager, and purchased software to track compliance with accreditation requirements.
 It also developed an accreditation strategy in November 2019.